LF-digitala-kanaler/LFDS/content/components/web/system-display/alert.md

 ---
 template: ComponentPage
 title: Alert
-intro: Alerts are used to provide (contextual) messages for typical user actions and for important communication from Länsförsäkringar of a non-commercial nature.
+intro: Alerts are used to provide contextual messages for typical user actions and for important communication from Länsförsäkringar of a non-commercial nature.
-description: Alerts are used to provide (contextual) messages for typical user actions and for important communication from Länsförsäkringar of a non-commercial nature.
+description: Alerts are used to provide contextual messages for typical user actions and for important communication from Länsförsäkringar of a non-commercial nature.
 previewImage: /img/alert.svg
 category: System Display
 componentsNavigation:
+  - name: Info
+  - name: Warning
   - name: Danger
-  - name: Info
   - name: Success
-  - name: Warning
 tabs:
   - content: >-
       ## How to use

-      All alerts are contextual system messages for typical user actions and notifications.
-An inline-heading can be set in the beginning of alerts to give the user a heads-up of it’s content.
+      All alerts are contextual and temporary system messages for typical user actions and notifications.
+An inline-heading can be set in the beginning of alerts to give a brief idea of the contents.
 The heading should always be separated from the content with some form of punctation (i.e. .,!?- ).
 Never use line breaks inside the alerts.

-      The alert should be shown as local as possible, without having to be repeated.
-That is, don’t display an alert on top of a page if only parts are affected but do not put is so far down that the user gets several alerts for the same error.
-Please refer to examples in use for visual examples.
+      The alert should be shown as locally as possible, without having to be repeated.
+That is, don’t display an alert on top of a page if only parts of the page's content is affected but do not put it so far down that the user gets several alerts for the same error.

-      Showing notifications to the user is great, but avoid having the user experience several alert messages at once.
-If there is something wrong, the user should receive one warning message detailing this, not once for each affected container/function/ table/etc.

-      ### Four main versions
+      ### Four main variations

-      There are four variants of the alert: info, success, warning and danger.
+      There are four variations of the alert: info, success, warning and danger.
 Make sure to use the appropriate style to get your message across.

       #### Info

-      The info alert is the most commonly used one, simply delivering a message with information that is relative to the user on its current view.
+      The info alert is the most commonly used one, simply delivering a message with information that is relevant to the user in the current view.

       #### Warning